5 Innovative Discharge Planning Tips for Addiction Treatment Aftercare

 The discharge planning process should start long before the day a client actually leaves their addiction treatment center.
 Putting a detailed discharge plan into place avoids a “last-minute scramble,” says John, and helps to promote peace of mind and confidence for moving forward.

-Whether it’s finding an addiction psychiatrist or therapist to improve mental health, an outpatient program, or just a stable living environment, putting the pieces of the treatment program puzzle into place as soon as possible helps create a clear guideline to follow.
+Whether it’s finding an addiction psychiatrist or therapist to improve mental health, an outpatient program, or just a stable living environment, putting the pieces of the discharge plan into place as soon as possible helps create a clear guideline to follow.

 Man embracing support group friend.

 To navigate the early stages of recovery while minimizing the risk of relapse, it’s crucial to find a support system.
-The early stages of rehabilitation can be some of the most challenging times.
-Having the ability to interact with other people going through the same process reinforces the maintenance of sobriety.
+The early stages of a client’s recovery can be one of the most challenging periods in their lifetime.
+Having the ability to interact with other people going through the same changes reinforces the importance of maintaining sobriety.

 Having the help of a sponsor, a support group, and family and friends can make a huge difference in the success of addiction aftercare treatment.